escapedcat/react-redux-soundcloud--exp/README.md

 ### adding _load soundcloud user_ action

 #### `actions/sc.js`
-For now I decided to add all soundcloud related _actions_ to on file.
+For now I decided to add all soundcloud related _actions_ to one file.

 ```
 import * as actionTypes from '../constants/actionTypes';